PythonLearningNuerenberg/SpeechyAssistant/VoiceRecognition/Readme.md

 # SpeechyAssistent

-One Paragraph of project description goes here
+In this part or group we try to built various modules for Speech Recognition (Speech-to-Text) and Natural Language Understanding (NLU).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+1. First try to recognize speech from a wav file or microphone, using SpeechRecognition Library and various APIs.
+For Demo purposes we first using Google Speech Recognition.
+The library can use other services, too!

 ### Prerequisites

 What things you need to install the software and how to install them

-Python3
+* Python3
-pip install SpeechRecognition
+* pip install SpeechRecognition
-pip install pyaudio  (OSX:  brew install portauto & pip3 install pyaudio )
+* pip install pyaudio  (OSX:  brew install portauto & pip3 install pyaudio )

 For the demo we're using Google Speech with builtin api, for other APIs you need to generate a key